RubenKremer/NubRub/README.md

 # NubRub

-A Windows 11 system tray application that plays squeaky sounds when the TrackPoint (Lenovo ThinkPad pointing stick) is used, with an additional feature that plays a trigger sound after 25 seconds of continuous wiggling.
+A Windows 11 system tray application that plays sounds when the TrackPoint (Lenovo ThinkPad pointing stick) is used, with an additional feature that plays a trigger sound after 25 seconds of continuous wiggling.

 ## Features

 - **Per-device filtering**: Select your TrackPoint from a list of HID devices
-- **Squeak-on-activity**: Plays a looped squeak sound while the TrackPoint is moving
+- **Sound-on-activity**: Plays a sound while the TrackPoint is moving
 - **25-second wiggle detection**: After 25 seconds of continuous movement (with <2s breaks allowed), plays a distinct trigger sound
 - **System tray integration**: Runs minimized in the system tray
 - **Configuration panel**: Easy device selection and settings adjustment